 Over the last several years, one of my consuming interests has been to understand how our cellular receptors function on the molecular level.
 Somewhat surprisingly, there is a rather simple two-state, acid-base model that accounts for a remarkable number of experimental findings.

-link) to the redox sensitivities of many receptors (see
+These include everything from the Weber-Fechner law (see link) to the redox sensitivities of many receptors (see

 Activation of G Protein-Coupled Receptors Entails Cysteine Modulation of Agonist Binding, J. Molecular Structure (Theochem), 430/1-3: 57-71 (1998) and Molecular dynamics of a biophysical model for beta-2-adrenergic and G protein-coupled receptor activation Journal of Molecular Graphics and Modelling 25: 396-409 (2006), for a picture of this model - Click here then also click on the picture).
 Over several years, I've tested many of the predictions from this model and found that it predicts and continues to explain a number of interesting findings.
 These include rapid receptor desensitization or tachyphylaxis (see link) and a method for preventing this desensitization (see link) and the phenomenon of "spare receptors", which is an old conundrum in pharmacology (see link).